 Description: Laura Taylor has been teaching Kindergarten for ages.
 When she first learned about UDL, she was skeptical that it was anything different than good teaching.
 Once she dug in, though, she realized she could reach her students in ways she never had before.
 Listen to the examples of how UDL enabled her to engage her students in new ways and to offer them choices for showing what they know and can do.

 Description: This checklist ensures that Early Childhood programs design environments to be responsive to all children’s needs and provide opportunities for growth and development.
 Equipment, materials, and tools must be selected that are useful to a wide range of abilities and interests, and caters to an ever-diversifying population of children.

 Description: This chapter from the DEC Recommended Practices Monograph on Environments describes how to promote access and participation by using universal design strategies and making individualized modifications.

 Description: The VCU-ACE How To Series demonstrates evidence-based practices for students with ASD.
 These short videos are approximately five minutes and are intended to provide a quick look at implementing a particular strategy.
 The How To videos provide a short description of the topic with real life video examples of how to implement the evidence-based practice in the classroom with students with ASD.
 More How To videos will continue to be added so please check back often!
 (Videos on Prompting,...

-Description: VDOE's Assistive Technology Network of Virginia addresses priorities of VDOE with centralized coordination, implementation, and dissemination of information about the laws which define AT devices and services, the process of consideration of AT by Individualized Education Program (IEP) teams, and AT assessment and resources.
+Description: Virginia Department of Education's (VDOE) Assistive Technology Network (AT Network) addresses priorities of VDOE with centralized coordination, implementation, and dissemination of information about the laws which define AT devices and services, the process of consideration of AT by Individualized Education Program (IEP) teams, and AT assessment and resources.
 It includes a section on Augmentative and Alternative Communication (AAC).
-In support of these priorities, the network has several initiatives which include:...
+In support of these priorities, the network has several...